Factoring Services to Fit Your Business

 Fast Funding to Grow Your Business

-Other ways factoring can help your business succeed:
+Other ways you can use factoring to help your business succeed:

 About Our Factoring Services

-Recourse and non-recourse services: Two types of factoring services are available–recourse and non-recourse.
-With recourse, should a customer fail to pay their invoice after a certain amount of time, the client will be required to pay back their advance or exchange a new invoice for an old one.
-In non-recourse funding, the factoring agency assumes the risk for any unpaid invoices.
+Recourse and non-recourse services: Two types of factoring services are available: recourse and non-recourse.
+With recourse, should a customer fail to pay their invoice after a certain amount of time, you will be required to pay back their advance, and the factoring agency will not be held liable for non-payment.
+In non-recourse funding, the factoring agency assumes the risk for any unpaid invoices, so you are not held responsible for outstanding payments.
 Since non-recourse factoring is less risky for you, it tends to have slightly higher factoring fees than recourse.
 If you have questions about which type of invoice financing is best for your business, we’re here to help!

-Notification and non-notification factoring: Aren’t 100% comfortable with letting your customers know that you’re using a factoring company?
+Notification and non-notification factoring: Not 100% comfortable with letting your customers know that you’re using a factoring company?
 We understand.
-Our account managers our experts in handling these types of situations and we will happily work out a solution that you feel confident about.
+Our account managers are experts at handling these types of situations, and will happily work out a solution that you feel confident about.

-Flexibility: How much and when you factor is up to you and what you determine is best for your company.
+Flexibility: How much you factor and when is entirely up to you and what you think is best for your company.
 Invoice factoring is designed to grow with your business, so as you expand, so does your capacity to receive more funds!